publiusfederalist/federalist/README.md

 ## Learn more by joining the [Handshake Discord Community](https://discord.gg/tXJ2UdGuda)

+## Extension

+An extension was made by the [Kyokan](https://kyokan.io) team.
+[Bob Extension](https://chrome.google.com/webstore/detail/bob-extension/ogcmjchbmdichlfelhmceldndgmgpcem?hl=en-US) supports the federalist protocol and a plethora of other features including Handshake wallet support!
+This is highly recommended to use moving forward.
+This repo will be updated soon to support webrtc.

 ### Short Description

 federalist uses webtorrent with BEP 46 and Handshake domain resolution to access truly decentralized, unblockable swarm websites.